k8s-platform-hub/hello-python-flask/README.md

 #### Deploy your existing Flask app

-If you already have a Flask app and want to deploy it onto Hasura, you can replace the contents of `src/` directory with your own app.
+If you already have a Flask app and want to deploy it onto Hasura, read ahead:

+- Replace the contents of `src/` directory with your own app's python files.
 - Leave `k8s.yaml`, `Dockerfile` and `conf/` as it is.
 - Make sure there is already a `requirements.txt` file present inside the new `src/` indicating all your python dependencies.
 - If there are any system dependencies, add and configure them in `Dockerfile`.
 - If the Flask app is not called `app`, change the last line in `Dockerfile` reflect the same.
   For example, if the app is called `backend`, the `CMD` line in `Dockerfile` will become:
   ```dockerfile
   CMD ["gunicorn", "--config", "./conf/gunicorn_config.py", "src:backend"]
   ```